-In honor of Black History Month, we'd like to share the contributions of one of the black individuals who helped to set the standards for Cooperative Extension.
+In honor of Black History Month, we'd like to share the contributions of black individuals who helped to set the standards for Cooperative Extension.

 Please read this enlightening article about Thomas Monroe Campbell, the first extension agent employed by Cooperative Extension.
 "Campbell was a trail blazer and pioneer, with a legacy of innovation, education and community outreach that set a standard the nationwide Cooperative Extension system uses today."